kimtth/xmpp-socketio-rabbitmq/Readme.md

  https://medium.com/dev-genius/rabbitmq-with-docker-on-windows-in-30-minutes-172e88bb0808

 ## Install Docker on Windows Server

+Not able to find a proper solution using Linux containers in Windows server.
+Instead of docker, with installing it directly on Windows server is a better solution.

 ```powershell
 $ Install-WindowsFeature containers